Chinese New Year Talismans)

 One day, while begging, he came across the house of his former wife.
 Being blind, he did not recognise her.
 Despite his shoddy treatment of her, she took pity on him, and invited him in.
 She cooked him a fabulous meal and tended to him lovingly; he then related his story to her.

 As he shared his story, Zhang Lang became overwhelmed with unhappiness and the pain of his error and began to cry.

 Upon hearing him apologise, Zhang’s ex-wife told him to open his eyes and his vision was returned to him.
 Recognising the wife he had abandoned, Zhang Lang felt so such shame that he threw himself into the kitchen hearth, not realising that it was lit.
 His former wife attempted to save him, but all she managed to salvage was one of his legs.

 The devoted woman then created a shrine to her former husband above the fireplace, which began Zao Jun’s association with the stove in Chinese homes.
 To this day, a fire poker is sometimes referred to as “Zhang Lang’s Leg”.

 The image below is the kitchen God with his Consort.
 It should be printed and placed above the oven or hob whichever is used most.
 You must renew the image every Chinese New Year.

 We are more than happy to share our content; all you need to do is give us credit for our hard work and a link back to our website.
-You can download and save a printer friendly PDF file that can be emailed or use any of the vast amount of share button son the website, the more you share the better the Karma…!
+You can download and save a printer-friendly PDF file that can be emailed or use any of the vast amounts of share button son the website, the more you share the better the Karma…!